bobby-didcoding/django_course/steps/module_6.md

     ...
 ```

-Create a sign_in.html file in users/templates/users:
+Create a sign_in.html file in users/templates/users and use the following snippet.

 ```
 <!DOCTYPE html>